 A simple functionality arranged by Twitter is the COVID-19 section which is highlighted and pinned on top of their trending sections.
 This way, those who prefer Twitter for their news can quickly access news, updates, and protocols designated for their country right on their phone.

 Knowledge is power, but misinformation can be the downfall of an entire system.
-With the pros of abundant knowledge, comes the evil of misinformation, conspiracies, fake theories, half-baked solutions which have no scientific backed data.
+With the pros of abundant knowledge, comes the evil of misinformation, conspiracies, fake theories, half-baked solutions which have no scientifically backed data.
 These misinformation bits can spread like wildfire and cause widespread panic.

 However, with healthcare firms and professionals making their way on social media, the fight against misinformation is going stronger than ever.